mhekkel/libzeep/docs/index.rst

 The current implementation of libzeep goes much further.
 It is by now a swissarmy knife for building web applications in C++ including a web server implementation, a JSON library, SOAP and REST controller support and a templating engine looking suspisciously like `Thymeleaf <https://www.thymeleaf.org/>`_.
 Lots of the concepts used in libzeep are inspired by the Java based `Spring framework <https://spring.io/>`_.

-In version 5.0 the library has been split up in thre sub libraries, each targeted at different tasks.

 xml
 ---